Dynamic FTSS in Asynchronous Systems: the Case of Unison: A Universal Protocol for Chains and Rings

-\subsection{Proof on a chain}
+\subsection{Proof on a Chain}

 In this section, we assume that our algorithm is executed on a chain under a strongly fair locally central daemon.
-In the following we prove that $\mathcal{UFTSS}$ is a FTSS \textbf{UAU} (that implies that it is a FTSS \textbf{AU}) under these assumptions..
-The proof contains two major steps:\\ - First, we prove that our algorithm is self-stabilizing.\\ - Second, we prove that our algorithm is self-stabilizing even if the initial configuration contains a crashed processor.
+In the following we prove that $\mathcal{UFTSS}$ is a FTSS \textbf{UAU} (that implies that it is a FTSS \textbf{AU}) under these assumptions.
+The proof contains two major steps:

+\begin{itemize} \item First, we prove that our algorithm is self-stabilizing. \item Second, we prove that our algorithm is self-stabilizing even if the initial configuration contains a crashed processor. \end{itemize}

-\subsubsection{Proof of self-stabilization}
+\subsubsection{Proof of Self-Stabilization}